Sakaki-Aruka/custom-crafter/README.md

 # custom crafter
-custom crafter is a plugin for minecraft servers (Spigot or Paper) that provides custom recipes.
+custom crafter is a plugin for minecraft servers (Spigot and Paper) that provides custom recipes.

 ---